BackupTheBerlios/sleep-svn/sleep/readme.txt

 A weekend of possessed coding that yielded a scripting language.
 Sleep is the Scripting Language for Easily Enhancing Programs.
-It is a small scripting language with perl-like syntax implemented in Java.
+It is a small scripting language with perl inspired syntax implemented in Java.

-Sleep is not a multi-purpose general scripting language.
-Sleep's purpose is to be extended and integrated into Java applications.
-Sleep is easily extendable to make an application's features available to end-user scripters.
+Sleep is primarily a glue language.
+Included with Sleep is everything required to embed and extend the language to fit into new applications and problem domains.

 The core of sleep was produced in one weekend in early April of 2002.
 I just wanted something I could integrate into an application I was writing.
 Specifically I wanted something I could integrate the way *I wanted* to integrate it.
-It has since been revised, expanded, and stabilized.
+Since then, Sleep has been revised, expanded, and stabilized.

-There are many great scripting languages for Java that let you automatically expose your entire application API.
-If your end-users are proficient Java programmers familiar with your API and the Java API then by all means use these other projects.
-Sleep on the other hand makes it easy for you to integrate your application into a hacker friendly language that does not overwhelm novice programmers.

 Sleep Project Homepage: http://sleep.hick.org/